William Finlay, 2nd Viscount Finlay: Court of Appeal and Second World War

 The Supreme Court of Judicature (Amendment) Act 1938 authorised the appointment of three additional Lords Justices of Appeal to create a permanent third division of the Court of Appeal.
 In October 1938, Finlay was appointed as one of the three new Lords Justices and was sworn of the Privy Council the following month.
 During the Second World War, he was seconded from the Court of Appeal to chair the Contraband Committee of the Ministry of Economic Warfare, an appointment which reflected his work during the First World War.
 In 1943, Lord Selborne, the Minister of Economic Warfare, commissioner Finlay to produce a report on the future of the ministry; Finlay recommend that it should be disbanded after the end of the war in Europe, but that provision should be made elsewhere within the government for economic warfare planning and economic intelligence.

-Finlay was promoted a Knight Grand Cross of the Order of the British Empire (GBE) in the 1945 New Year honours list.
+Finlay was promoted to be a Knight Grand Cross of the Order of the British Empire (GBE) in the 1945 New Year honours list.
 The same year, he was chosen as the British representative to the United Nations War Crimes Commission, in succession to Sir Cecil Hurst, whose health had broken down and who was frustrated at the British government's failure to respond to the Commission's proposals for the prosecution of war criminals.
 The relationship between the Commission and the British government was at a low point: there was a general feeling that the British were uninterested in the Commission's work, and the Norwegian government had withdrawn from the Commission out of frustration.
 Finlay was proposed as a candidate by Sir William Malkin, the Foreign Office Legal Adviser, who wanted to appoint a prominent figure to show that the British government attached importance to the Commission's work.